docker/docs/engine/swarm/services.md

 `docker service update` command.
 When you update a service, Docker stops its containers and restarts them with the new configuration.

-Since Nginx is a web service, it will work much better if you publish port 80 to clients outside the swarm.
+Since Nginx is a web service, it work much better if you publish port 80 to clients outside the swarm.
 You can specify this when you create the service, using the `-p` or `--publish` flag.
 When updating an existing service, the flag is `--publish-add`.
 There is also a `--publish-rm` flag to remove a port that